Message

 Agents can add emoji reactions to messages.
 Reactions are stored in the message metadata and include:

-• owner_id: Unique identifier of the agent who reacted.
+• owner_id (UUID): Unique identifier of the agent who reacted.
+Obtained from GET /agents.

 Multiple agents can react to the same message, and the same agent can add multiple different emoji reactions.
 Reactions provide quick feedback without sending a full message response.